 - average grade from the entire course of study (confirmed by Student Service Center - COS employee in the application form)

 - formal criteria (student status, completed the first year of first-cycle studies, the student cannot be be on leave)

 - previous participation in the LLP Erasmus or Erasmus + programme, including the length of the student mobility, as well as the number of ECTS credits planned to be obtained and obtained during the mobility

 - involvement in university matters (membership in student organizations, science clubs, supporting foreign student staying at the Opole University of Technology – MENTOR OUTech, etc.

 The International Relations Office is obliged to prepare the list of students qualified for the student mobility, the reserve list and the list of unqualified students on the basis of conducted interviews.

 The maximum number of students qualified for the student mobility for traineeship depends on the amount of funding granted to the university by the National Agency of the Erasmus + Programme and the European Solidarity Corps in a given academic year.

-Students who have not qualified for the mobility have the right to appeal in writing against the decision of the recruitment commission to the particular Faculty Dean.
+Students who have not qualified for the mobility have the right to appeal in writing against the decision of the recruitment commission.

 BEFORE AND DURING THE MOBILITY